 Gathering – Weekend-long event where IPN Participants from across the country, and anyone else interested in IPN, meet together. discuss, explore, engage, enjoy each other and consider ethical, administrative and strategic areas of IPN.
 The continuing aim of Gatherings is to develop a culture where every voice can be heard.
 At Gatherings we work to find shared understandings, or ways of managing difference, in respect of IPN business, administration and other topics of interest to those attending.
-Held three times per year, they are usually in February (Suffolk), June (Derbyshire) and October (Gloucestershire).
+Held three times per year, they are usually in February, June and October, at alternating locations accross the country.

 Participant – Individual who pays the annual voluntary contribution to IPN and intends to work within the Network’s ethos.
 This can either be within a Group, looking for a Group, or without access to a Group.

 Member – IPN is based on a Network of groups and members are therefore groups rather than individuals.

 Client – This is the term used to describe anyone receiving a professional service from an IPN Participant.
 Whilst they will usually be receiving emotional, physical, social or psychiatric support or therapy, the service may also be educational, supervisory or focussing on personal development.

 Standing By – IPN participants are expected to explore personal and professional issues with, and invite challenge from, their group or at Gatherings or both, to ensure adequate and appropriate standards and boundaries are being maintained.
 If for any reason an individual’s practice or a group’s process is not experienced by peers as competent and fit for the purpose claimed, an individual’s participation in the group or a group’s participation in the network could cease to be possible.